AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 :
 ***Legendary Resistance (1/Day).*** If the Raijū fails a saving throw, they can choose to succeed instead.
 Once their Legendary Resistance feature is used, they lose access to their Static Charge feature.
 :
-***Spark Path.*** The Raijū leaves behind streaks of lightning as they move, which are 5 foot wide, shed dim light in a 20-foot radius, and last until the start of their next turn.
-When this path first appears in a creature's space or a creature enters the path or ends their turn there, they must succeed on a DC 16 Dexterity Saving Throw or take 7 (2d6) Lightning damage.
+***Spark Path.*** The Raijū leaves behind streaks of lightning as they move, which are 5 foot wide, shed dim light in a 20-foot radius, and last until the start of their next turn. *Dexterity Saving Throw:* DC 16, when this path first appears in a creature's space or a creature enters the path or ends their turn there. *Failure:* 7 (2d6) Lightning damage.
 :
 ***Static Charge.*** The Raijū's attacks and abilities can charge creatures with static electricity.
 When a charged creature takes Lightning damage, another charged creature within 15 feet of the first also takes 7 (2d6) Lightning damage.